 - Relatively high annual fee of S$192.6 if you don’t get the waiver

-Amex True Cashback Card stands out among cashback cards because it has no cap on the amount of cashback one can earn.
-Unlike cards that has caps on cashback earned, Amex True Cashback card will reward you as much cashback as you want as long as your budget is big enough.
-It has a flat rate of 1.5% cashback on everything, and a boost of 3% cashback during the first 6 months.
+Standard Chartered Unlimited Cashback Card stands out among cashback cards because it has no cap on the amount of cashback one can earn.
+Unlike cards that has caps on cashback earned, Standard Chartered Unlimited Cashback Card will reward you as much cashback as you want as long as your budget is big enough.
+It has a flat rate of 1.5% cashback on everything, and a boost of 3% cashback on overseas expenditures.
 This card is the epitome of convenience, with no monthly spend requirement.
 With this card, you no longer have to worry about which cards to use for which type of expenditures or how much to spend on each card to meet various requirements.

 - 1.5% cashback on everything

 - No cap on cashback

 - No monthly spend requirement